When Switzerland's Youth Stunned the World at the 2009 Under-17 World Cup

 Surviving Tests in Iceland and Greece

 For Switzerland, the road to Nigeria began in 2008 in Iceland as Switzerland faced the hosts as well as Norway and Ukraine.
 Switzerland started with a 2-1 victory over Iceland before two scoreless draws against Norway and Ukraine.
 Those results saw Switzerland qualify for the next phase of qualifying, the elite round of European qualifying, in second place.

 Switzerland faced tougher opposition as its next three opponents fared better during qualifying.
-Poland and Greece were previous group winners from the last stage while Slovenia eliminated hosts Russia to reach this part of the competition.
+Poland and Greece were previous group winners from the last stage, while Slovenia eliminated host Russia to reach this part of the competition.

 Switzerland had to win its group in Greece to qualify for the World Cup.
 Things were not as Switzerland trailed Greece, 1-0 until a 50th-minute goal would ultimately determine a group winner.
 Haris Seferovic scored to the match finished 1-1; two days later, Seferovic scored again, but that goal proved decisive against Poland.

 Switzerland needed to achieve a better result against Slovenia than Greece would against Poland.
 Switzerland outclassed Slovenia as Seferovic scored another goal, and Nassim Ben Khalifa scored a hat trick in the second half.
 Switzerland's 6-0 victory, coupled with Greece's 2-1 loss to Poland, meant Switzerland qualified for the 2009 UEFA U-17 Championship.
 From there, Switzerland would reach the 2009 FIFA U-17 World Cup provided it did not finish last in its group.